 Part of a lawyer's work is to conduct his client's case through me court, and to see that the client receives the benefit of every remedy or defense that he is entitled to have under the law and that he is warranted by the facts of his case.
 To perform such work fully and well, the lawyer must, first, be able to recognize from the story that is told him by his client, that the client is entitled to a right or to have relief from some wrong that has been done to him, or to the recovery of something that he has lost, or of which he has been deprived through some other person's act, neglect or failure.
 Equally as important, also, the lawyer must be able to recognize, from his client's story, the legal obligations and liabilities acquired through an intensive study of law.
-Centuries ago these rights and liabilities were not so numerous, but as the activities of the people have increased, so have rights and liabilities increased.
+Centuries ago these rights and liabilities increased.
 Consequently today more study and greater time are required to gain the knowledge of law that is now necessary.